-The OSPREY is the quarterly magazine of Nature Newfoundland and Labrador (formerly the Newfoundland and Labrador Natural History Society).
+The Osprey is the magazine of Nature Newfoundland and Labrador (formerly the Newfoundland and Labrador Natural History Society).

 The Osprey has been published by the society for over 3 decades; it provides a forum for discussion of environmental issues and is a source of information and original research material focusing on various aspects of the province’s natural history such as birds, plants, insects, mammals, general ecology and philosophical nature musings.
-Manuscripts can be submitted by anyone who is knowledgeable about the province’s natural history, such as university faculty, students, professional field biologists, amateur naturalists, nature writers and nature observers.
-All members of Nature Newfoundland and Labrador receive a copy of the Osprey.
-Membership is $25.00 per year; application forms can be found here.
+Articles can be submitted by anyone who is knowledgeable about the province’s natural history, such as university faculty, students, professional field biologists, amateur naturalists, nature writers and nature observers.

-Scope: articles and materials of general interest to the society’s mandate.
+If you would like to write for Nature NL, articles and materials of general interest to the Nature NL mandate are encouraged and can be sent to email@example.com.
 This can include rare animal sightings, items covering meetings and outings, issues, projects and perspectives.